iTwin/itwinjs-core/common/api/imodeljs-common.api.md

 // @public
 export class WebAppRpcRequest extends RpcRequest {
     constructor(client: RpcInterface, operation: string, parameters: any[]);
-    // Warning: (ae-incompatible-release-tags) The symbol "computeTransportType" is marked as @public, but its signature references "RpcSerializedValue" which is marked as @internal
     // Warning: (ae-incompatible-release-tags) The symbol "computeTransportType" is marked as @public, but its signature references "RpcContentType" which is marked as @internal protected static computeTransportType(value: RpcSerializedValue, source: any): RpcContentType;
     // (undocumented)
     protected handleUnknownResponse(code: number): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "load" is marked as @public, but its signature references "RpcSerializedValue" which is marked as @internal
-    //
     // (undocumented)
     protected load(): Promise<RpcSerializedValue>;
     static maxUrlComponentSize: number;